-[Version 2005, validation package: MSc1-MA.0011, MSc2-MA.0012]
+[Version 2018, validation package: PV-SMA.0000018, PV-SMA.0000019]

-The MSc degree programme consists of course work corresponding to 90 ECTS credit points and usually requires 3 semesters.
+The MSc degree programme consists of course work corresponding to 90 ECTS credits and usually requires 3 semesters.
 It is concluded with a master's thesis.
 Course units for the MSc programme can be assessed and validated only after the BSc certificate has been obtained.